Rising Together

 1. Publicize strengths

-My research has found that if someone is a member of a group that has historically been underrepresented in a workplace—whether it’s women, African Americans, or another group—coworkers will expect that person to perform poorly on tasks that have not typically been performed by members of his or her group.
+My research has found that if someone is a member of a group that has historically been underrepresented in a workplace—whether it’s women, African Americans, or another group—coworkers will expect that person to perform poorly on tasks that have not typically been performed by members of their group.
 This is true no matter how skilled the person actually is at that task.
 For example, coworkers expect women engineers to perform worse than men.
 These expectations, unfortunately, are often self-fulfilling.
-Years, even generations, of prejudice weigh too heavily on the person and affect performance, even if he or she hasn’t faced any explicit prejudice within the workplace.
+Years, even generations, of prejudice weigh too heavily on the person and affect performance, even if they haven’t faced any explicit prejudice within the workplace.

 However, I’ve also found that when coworkers are made aware of that person’s expertise, the person’s work no longer suffers.
-In fact, he or she excels, as does the rest of their team.
+In fact, they excel, as does the rest of their team.
 So how can colleagues learn of this person’s expertise?
-One way is for the person to step up and advertise his or her own talents.
+One way is for the person to step up and advertise their own talents.
 But some people just aren’t that outgoing and willing to hype their skills.

 An effective alternative is for a manager to explicitly tell coworkers how skilled this person is, especially when the person joins a new work group.
 Can this seem patronizing?
 Perhaps.
 But my research suggests that it has a strong and positive impact—not just on this single person’s performance, but on the performance of the entire group.
 This may be because the employee receives a confidence boost, and the rest of the group is relieved of the discouraging notion that they’ll have to “carry” a poor performer.